Homotopy transfer and formality: Applications

 Let us reinterpret the classical Deligne--Griffiths--Morgan--Sullivan~\cite{DeligneGriffithsMorganSullivan:RHTKM} result in the light of the present paper.
 This has already been done indirectly by Sullivan~\cite[\S12]{Sullivan:ICT}.
 There he argues that complex formality of K\"ahler manifolds (proven by other means in~\cite{DeligneGriffithsMorganSullivan:RHTKM}) implies that degree twisting automorphisms lift to the chain level.
 Then rational degree twisting automorphisms lift to the chain level, and therefore the rational homotopy type of a K\"ahler manifold is formal.

 We outline a more direct proof along the same lines, sketching a way to obtain real-valued chain level lifts of the degree twisting automorphism.
 Arguably this is not the most natural way to prove such results so we do not provide full details.
+We denote by $\mathrm{MHS}$ the abelian category of rational mixed Hodge structures.
+An object of $\mathrm{MHS}$ is a triple $(H,W,F)$ where $H$ is a $\mathbb{Q}$-vector space, $W$ is an increasing filtration on $H$ (the weight filtration) and $F$ is a decreasing filtration on $H\otimes_{\mathbb{Q}}\mathbb{C}$ (the Hodge filtration).
+We make the following conjecture.